yongchenglow/le-wagon-web-dev-intro/README.md

 # Le Wagon Introduction to Web Development Workshop

-This branch contains the skeleton otherwise know as a code template that will be used to build your first product landing page.
+This branch contains the skeleton otherwise known as a code template that will be used to build your first product landing page.

 ## index.html